How to Visualize Mental Images

 Mental Images

-Why do you need to to visualize mental images?
-You need this skill for any kind of creative work, for making plans, and for using creative visualization and the law of attraction.
+Why do you need to visualize mental images at all?
+You need this skill for every creative endeavor, for making plans, and for utilizing creative visualization and the Law of Attraction.

 What Is Creative Visualization in a Nutshell?

-It is a mental tool for making your dreams and desires come true.
-It uses the imagination the subconscious mind and the law of attraction.
+It is a mental tool for bringing your dreams and desires to life.
+It utilizes the imagination, the subconscious mind, and the Law of Attraction.
 It can help you change habits, shape your life, and attract success.

 I am not going to go into the “how” and why” of this subject in this article since you can find many articles about creative visualization at this website.